This ad isn't running because it asks a direct question to, or makes assumption about a user's personal attributes.

 - Now it has me overthinking the copy and without being able to use "you", it makes the copy kinda stupid.

-As part of the best practice in Copywriting, you want to write in a way that resonates with our customers by putting ourselves in their shoes.
-You craft your ad copies to speak their tone of voice, so that you sound like an understanding person who is giving an advice or solution.
+As part of the best practice in Copywriting, you want to write in a way that resonates with your customers by putting yourself in their shoes.
+You craft your ad copies to speak their tone of voice so that you sound like an understanding person who is giving a piece of advice or a solution.

 However, Facebook said you're being "Too Personal".